Dormilich/jqueryui-create-dialog/README.md

 ```
 Through appropriate data attributes you can pre-set any jQueryUI Dialog option that accepts a primitive value (strings, numbers, booleans).
 Be aware however that this will be overridden by any option you pass into the plugin.

+## Notes

+### Default form actions

+You might add `onsubmit="return false;"` to avoid accidentally submitting the form when pressing the enter key.

-### Note on URL notations
+### URL notations

-Given that the page in question is `https://example.com/foo/index.html`, then browsers will make the following modifications automatically.
+Given that the page in question is `https://example.com/foo/index.html`, then browsers will resolve the following URL notations automatically.

 - `some/script.php` => `https://example.com/foo/some/script.php`
 - `/some/script.php` => `https://example.com/some/script.php`